BRITISH AND CARIBBEAN VETERANS ASSOCIATION

 (3) Each of the trustees shall retire with effect from the conclusion of the annual general

-meeting next after his or her appointment but shall be eligible for reelection at that
+meeting next after his or her appointment but shall be eligible for re-election at that

 annual general meeting.